 Power Pivot is an element that stores the information in memory and allows highly compressed data storage and incredibly quick aggregation and calculation.
 It is also accessible as part of Excel and can be used within an Excel workbook to build a data model.
 Power Pivot can load information on its own, or Power Query can load information into it.
 It is highly comparable to the tabular model of SSAS (SQL Server Analysis Services), which is like a Power Pivot server-based variant.

 Power View offers interactive visualization that enables a drag-and-drop interface for users to create visualizations quickly and effectively in their Excel workbooks (using the Power Pivot data model).

 12. Power Q&A

-Power Q&A Power Q&A is the feature of Power BI, and it enables you to explore your data in your own words.
+Power Q & A is the feature of Power BI, and it enables you to explore your data in your own words.
 In other words, you can use natural language and ask a question to get an answer from your data.